 You can oftentimes fix and prevent downdrafts by adjusting the damper.
 For a fireplace to function properly, the damper must be at least partially open at all times.
 If it’s fully closed, smoke and hot air will accumulate inside your home rather than venting out through the flue and chimney.
 With that said, a fully open damper may cause downdrafts as well.
 If it’s windy outside the damper is fully open, the wind may force its way into the flue to create a downdraft.
 By experimenting with different damper settings, you can avoid downdrafts with your fireplace.

-Stock up on premium kiln dried firewood today by visiting our online store today.
+Stock up on premium kiln dried firewood for cooking by visiting our online store today.